 I was NOT the victim here.
 Remember – Your boundaries and tolerations go hand-in-hand.
 You will only tolerate people who treat you no worse than you are ALREADY treating yourself.
 My problem was that I was allowing the good intentions of others (because we had a history, they were related to me, I knew they weren’t a “bad” person, they were nice to other people, etc.), to fog my vision in regard to the hurtful dysfunctionality of their actions.

 How does intention hold ANY merit if it negates ACTION?
 We need to stop giving perceived intention so much power.

 This is why I had a hard time knowing how to get over someone that I loved.

 I was investing my emotional and physical time in people who were anchors.
 The moment I wanted to cut the anchor (implement healthy boundaries), I felt guilty.

 I have a very close family member who I can say without a doubt, loves me with all of his heart.
-He’s also emotionally unavailable to the point of such dysfunctionality, his inability to communicate and his actions/lack thereof, make me question my value and feel terrible about myself.
+He’s also emotionally unavailable and his inability to communicate makes me question my value and feel terrible about myself.

-I spent my entire life riding on the belief of his love and good intentions.
-This not only made his actions that much more incomprehensible and painful, but it made me THAT MUCH MORE THIRSTY as an adult for friends and romantic partners who were just as dysfunctional and unavailable.
+I spent my entire life riding on the belief of his good intentions.
+This not only made his actions that much more incomprehensible and painful, but it made me THAT MUCH MORE THIRSTY as an adult for friends and romantic partners who were just as unavailable.
 I needed these people to validate me so that I could invalidate the pain that he had caused.

 BOTTOM LINE: I was plagued with guilt and surrounded by people who although may not have been “bad people,” they were bad for me.